 Figure 16.
-Perceptions of WASH in Tuban District and Al Hawtah.
+Perceptions of WASH in Tuban District and Al

+Hawtah.
 UN-Habitat, 2020.

 Figure 17..
 Local Governance Framework in Yemen.
-UN-Habitat, 2020.
+UN-Habitat,

-For flooding, the lower region is the only one susceptible to coastal flooding which exacerbated by sea level rise and all three regions are at risk from flooding as the result precipitation.
+For flooding, the lower region is the only one susceptible to coastal which flooding is exacerbated by sea level rise and all three regions are at risk from flooding the result as of precipitation.